 iOS 9 is hella fine

 One small mercy to tide you over those 12 months until the iPhone 7 is iOS 9.
 The iPhone 6s has been built for Apple’s latest mobile operating system, which will help a lot with battery efficiencies.
 Even without buying a new iPhone, updating your old phone to iOS 9 will give you almost the same satisfaction.
 Almost.

-There are new features within Notes to make your grocery shopping lists more artful masterpieces - you can attach a photo of kale for your clueless partner for a start.
-Siri suggestions sum up all the shortcuts you need (recently contacted friends and apps) just by swiping to the left of your Home screen, and most importantly, it’s got that Low Power Mode we mentioned earlier.
+There are new features within Notes to make your grocery shopping lists more artful masterpieces - and you can attach a photo of kale for your clueless partner should the need arise.
+Siri suggestions sum up all of the shortcuts you need (recently contacted friends and apps) just by swiping to the left of your Home screen, and most importantly, it’s got that Low Power Mode we mentioned earlier.

 Yes, you no longer need hyperventilate when you sink to that dreaded 20% battery low.
 This universally available feature switches off the biggest battery suckers within your iPhone for you so you don’t have to dive into Settings to toggle each one individually.
 Hallelujah.

 We’ve gone into more detail on iOS 9 in our full review, but the most important thing for potential iPhone 6s owners to note is that we experienced no palpable lag with its new creative tools and deeper searches.
-The phone and operating system work in sync because Apple is in control of both hardware and software, which still isn’t something you can say for every flagship Android handset.
+The phone and operating system work in sync, which still isn’t something you can say for every flagship Android handset.